Strangemother/py-rocket-example/docs/game/narrator.md

 + Awful thing happened to tommy.
 + We don't know if this caused the event
 + We never speak of it,

+# What is Tommy's toy

+Tommy believes his invention is perpetual motion.
+Albeit excellent, his invention isn't perpetual motion.

+VO:

+    So how does it work Tommy?

+Tommy [cheerful exclaim]:

+    Perpetual Motion!

+VO:
+    Now timmy, we both know that's probably bollocks.

+Tommy [shock face]

+    Fuck you ghost!